 To apply for the Asylum Green Card, you must be “admissible”.
 That means that none of the official “inadmissibility grounds” apply to you.
 The grounds of inadmissibility include your country of origin, health reasons, criminal reasons, national security reasons, prior removal proceedings, unlawful status, the likelihood of becoming a public charge, lack of labor certification, and fraud or misrepresentation.
 USCIS lists the full admissibility criteria for the Asylum Green Card on their website.

 Want to find out if you are eligible to apply for an Asylum Green Card?
 We can help you check your eligibility and prepare your Asylum Green Card application for free with our simple web application.
-Click the button below to get started.

 To adjust status from an asylee to a lawful permanent resident and get an Asylum Green Card, you must follow the seven steps below: